momentohq/client-sdk-rust/example/programs/topic-subscriber/README.md

 # Momento Rust SDK - Topic Subscription

-This directory contains an example project defining a Rust-based program that subscribes to a Momento Cache's Topic, deserializes the payload into.
-Rust struct, and prints the output.
+This project is a Rust-based example program that subscribes to a Momento Cache's Topic and prints the output.
+The `main` function handles the topic subscription, deserializes the payloads that it receives into a Rust struct, and prints the output.

-This is Rust program which can be taken into a container or run locally.
+This is Rust program can be taken into a container or run locally.

 ## Example Requirements